André Thevet: Life

-Thevet claimed in his Histoire de deux voyages inaccurately to have accompanied Guillaume Le Testu to America in 1550.
+Thevet inaccurately claimed in his Histoire de deux voyages to have accompanied Guillaume Le Testu to America in 1550.

 Thevet died in Paris on 23 November 1590.

 Works

 Soon after Thevet's return to France from the Near East in 1554, he published an account of his voyage under the title Cosmographie du Levant.

 On his return from the Americas, Thevet published a book titled Les singularitez de la France Antarctique in 1557.
 Although purportedly based on his own firsthand experiences, Thevet also used previous published sources, as well as verbal accounts from other explorers and sailors and from indigenous Canadians who had been brought back to France.
 Thevet later settled a court case with another scholar, who claimed to have been responsible for the actual writing.
 An edition was printed in Antwerp by Plantin in 1558, and an English edition, The New Found World, or Antarctike, was printed in 1568.